deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18505/index.md

 > </details>

-> Table 4 compares the performance of four different quality classifiers (classifierFineWeb-edu, classifierChineseWebText, classifierIndustryCorpus2, and classifierCC13.0-HQ) in terms of precision, recall, and F1-score for both positive and negative classes, along with macro averages.
+> Table 4 presents a comparison of four different quality classifiers (classifierFineWeb-edu, classifierChineseWebText, classifierIndustryCorpus2, and classifierCC13.0-HQ) based on their precision, recall, and F1-score for both positive and negative sample classifications.

 </details>